 Me: I guess.
 I’ve smoked before, weeded before too.
 It just doesn’t appeal to me.
 Just like I don’t get the appeal of epic movies or football games.
 I can sit through them, but it’s just bleh for me.
 Between you and me, I just see white pictures in motion.
 But I can sit through the entire ordeal with no visible struggle or show of boredom.

 No one would want to go to the cinemas with me to watch Ralph Breaks The Internet and enjoy it.
 I didn’t ask anyone, but it’s not the first time something similar has ensued.

-Yesterday at the cinema, I was so excited I was the only one at the theatre, at first.
-I went to the centre seat.
+Yesterday at the cinema, I was so excited I was the only one at the theater, at first.
+I went to the center seat.
 Pulled my legs out on the seat in front omg.
 I just knew I was right where I loved to be.
 No lie.

 Him: It seems to me that you’re living your best life already.
 I don’t think I do what I want to do most times

 Me: Well, I don’t do what I wish to do most times though.
 Sometimes I have to work up the courage.
 And it takes quite a lot of time, and energy most times.
 So like, I end up doing them in my mind.
 Or making up dreams in my head.
 I shame myself for those days.

 Him: You don’t have to do what people consider cool tbh

 Me: Well.
 Like I just got a text now, about some fancy dinner after work tomorrow.
 They said 6 pm.

 I’m sure they all know I’ll be absenter.
 I don’t know how they say that thing.
 Absenter